 Dust Sheet or Painter’s Proof Sheet

 In the case of camping, the coating will protect the tent from water seepage.
-You can buy them pre-cut which is great since because they will be ready to use especially if you find a size near the dimensions of your tent.
+You can buy them pre-cut.
+They will be ready to use especially if you find a size near the dimensions of your tent.
 Dust sheets are strong and affordable but a bit heavy.

 1. Make a Plan

 There are many different designs when it comes to tent footprints.
-Some people like to make theirs with an extra flap in front so that when it is laid flat, they have a semi-circle in front of the entrance that looks like a welcome mat.
-This area can be used to put shoes so that they don’t need to enter the tent.
+Some have an extra flap in front so that you have a semi-circle in front of the entrance that can be used to put shoes on so that they don’t need to enter the tent.

-Others just like to make a rectangle with extra space around to ensure that the whole tent is protected.
+Others just make it a rectangle with extra space around it to ensure that the whole tent is protected.
 Whatever your design is, you need to make a plan so that you can measure and cut your tent correctly.

 2. Measure Where To Cut